rebarakaz/modular_reconx/readme.md

     python download_data.py
     ```

     This command will download the GeoLite2 database and the latest NVD vulnerability feeds.

+    **Note:** The script automatically skips existing files to save bandwidth.
+To force a redownload of all files, use the `--force` flag:
+    ```bash
+    python download_data.py --force
+    ```

     You can also run `python download_data.py --nvd` or `python download_data.py --geoip` to download them separately.

 3. **Update the NVD Database:**
     After downloading the NVD JSON feeds, it's recommended to process them into the local database for the tool to use.